 The best microphones for gaming, streaming and podcasting make it brilliantly easy to create your own home recording setup, with sound quality that can beat even the best gaming headsets.
 From in-game comms that cut through the chaos to crystal-clear podcast recordings, even with with multiple guests, these mics will deliver.

 For these rankings we've focused on desktop microphones, rather than more specialized content creation mics like the Sennheiser MKE 400.
 One of the great things about these kinds of microphones is that they're easy to use: just plug them in, power up and start speaking.
 To find out more about the best microphones for gaming, streaming and podcasts that we’ve recorded, read on — and consider the best webcams for streaming as well.

-- Pair your mic with one of the best webcams
+- Complete your streaming setup with one of the best ring lights

 - The best headphones with a mic for voice and video calls